 The movie Priest which came out in cinemas earlier this year is the story of an alternate futuristic world where man kind has been battling with Vampires for centuries.
 The film follows a priest who has disobeyed his church to hunt down the blood thirsty Vampires that have kidnapped his niece on his turbine powered motorcycle (!).

-While the film may not be of interest to you (or me) the motorcycles they designed and built for the film might.
+While the film's storyline may not be of interest to you the motorcycles they designed and built for it might.
 The two companies responsible for building the bikes, Cinema Vehicle Services and Ghostlight Industries started with the Suzuki Gladius as a base.
 Here's a nice one in pink...

 The builders took the initial artists sketches and made adjustments that would allow them to create fully functioning, useable vehicles for on the set of the film.
 The most striking thing about the concept bikes (apart from the huge turbines at the front) are their extended length and the low ride height which both pose significant challenges.